Rebecca Anderson

 It was a cloudy day on June 27.
 At Wantagh State Park, the high tide and rough waves made it hard for smaller vessels to make it out into the Western Bays.
 Port Captain Gary Smith and six of his crew members, sporting rubber boots and cut-off shorts, worked hard to get their skiff away from the dock and into the bay off the Bellmore coastline.

-Editorial & Opinion
+Opinion

 Herald Community Newspapers